Moved By Dwarko-Ji's Love

 “Chitta shuddha tari, shatru mitra hoti.

-When the ‘mind’ (chitta) is pure, even your enemy will become a friend.
+When the "Chitta*" is pure, even your enemy will become a friend.
+Neither will a lion eat you nor will a snake bite you.

 Compassionate first meeting